 They practice recycling and have donated over 40 aluminum can crushers to local communities to assist them in making money.
 They have promoted and financed the biggest trash control campaigns on Rio Cangrejal for decades.

-Pepe is the founding member of Fundacion Cuero y Salado, the oldest environmental NGO in Honduras, that protects the mangroves and manatees.
+Pepe is the founding member of Fundacion Cuero y Salado, the oldest environmental NGO in Honduras, which protects the mangroves and manatees.
 He has also been the leader of a successful battle against Stone Container, one of the biggest pulp paper manufacturers in the world.

 Pepe is a legend in Honduras for his efforts in protecting the environment.
 He was an important figure in the battle against the planned dam on the Rio Cangrejal with an associated hydroelectric plant.